segunak/SegunAkinyemi.com/docs/_posts/2022-10-03-excerpts-from-the-imitation-of-christ.md

 > <cite>Book One, Chapter 20</cite>

-> Happy is the main who casts from him all that can stain or burden his conscience.
+> Happy is the man who casts from him all that can stain or burden his conscience.
 >
 > <cite>Book One, Chapter 21</cite>